Joseon: Society

 Many of the remaining 40–50% of the population were surely farmers, but recent work has raised important issues about the size of other groups: merchants and traders, local government or quasi-governmental clerks (Jungin), craftsmen and laborers, textile workers, etc. Given the size of the population, it may be that a typical person had more than one role.
 Most farming was, at any rate, commercial, not subsistence.
 In addition to generating additional income, a certain amount of occupational dexterity may have been required to avoid the worst effects of an often heavy and corrupt tax system.

 Gender roles tightened during the Joseon period compared to the Goryeo era.
 The influence of Neo-Confucianism contributed to the increasingly male-dominated society of the time.
 Women were expected to be silent and not socialize with men who were not their relatives.
 They were required to be chaste to their husbands, and widows were not allowed to remarry.
 Any doubt of a woman's chastity would bring dishonor to the family.
 To protect the family's honor, young girls would carry a small knife (paedo), and with this they were expected to take their own lives if they were raped or even rumored to be caught in an affair.
 Laws were also enacted to prohibit women from riding horses or playing sports.

+Marriage during the Joseon period reflected Neo-Confucian societal norms.
+Yangban families would arrange marriages with similar status in order to maintain lineage and social standing.
+The union between husband and the primary wife was central to the household, relationships the husband had with concubines were considered subordinate.
+Scholar-officials later devised and instituted a law making clear distinctions between the primary wife and concubines.

+Sons born to yangban fathers and their concubines were known as secondary sons and held a lower status than sons born to a primary wife.
+Despite having blood from their yangban fathers, secondary sons were socially outcast due to their mother's lineage as well as barred from yangban family status.
+Secondary sons had restrictions on their advancement and could not hold positions in high government.
+They also were excluded from the civil service examinations.
+The restrictions placed on secondary sons during the Joseon period reflected the importance placed on legitimate birth and lineage due to Neo-Confucian values.